TremendouslyHighFrequency/SmartContracts/README.md

-## Introduction
-The functionality of the smart contracts is related to music publishing and the management of sales and royalty distribution among multiple participants.
-Here is a description of the functionalities:

-1. Bootstrap Contract: This contract is the starting point in the series of transactions.
-It is used for depositing funds and token ownership information.
-It can also handle the distribution of tokens to multiple owners based on shares and conditions of the termination of the contract.

-2. IndicationToWithdraw Contract: This contract is used to manage withdrawal requests from the contract.
-Owners of the tokens can submit a request to withdraw their tokens.
-The contract checks whether the withdrawal is valid and if it is, it allows the withdrawal to proceed.

-3. Sale Contract: This contract handles the sale of tokens.
-When a sale is made, this contract checks the validity of the sale and transfers the sold tokens to the new owner.
-It serves to handle withdrawals, allowing token owners to withdraw their tokens after the sale.

-4. Withdraw Contract: This contract serves to handle the final withdrawal of tokens by their owners.
-The owners can withdraw their tokens from the contract, and the contract ensures that only the rightful owners can withdraw their tokens.

-The overall operation is a system for managing the sale of music assets represented by tokens.
-The owners of the music can deposit their tokens into the contract, and customers can purchase the tokens, representing the ownership or usage rights of the music.
-The proceeds from the sales are distributed among the original owners according to their shares.
-Owners can withdraw their share of the proceeds at any time.

-The system also provides a mechanism for the owners to terminate the contract and distribute the remaining funds among themselves.
-This might be used, for example, when the music is no longer being sold, and the owners want to close the contract and distribute the remaining funds.

-One of the benefits of this system is that it's entirely decentralized and managed by smart contracts on the Ergo blockchain.
-This means that it doesn't require a central authority to manage the sales and distribution of funds, and it can operate transparently and autonomously.

 ## The big picture:

 For a general overview of all the contracts, this diagram can be helpful.
 The diagram describes the context of each contract, the content of the involved UTXOs and the spending paths.